Making a complaint about NSW public schools - guide for parents & carers

 Options for review by the department

-If you have information that the complaint outcome was incorrect and/or the complaint handling process was unfair, you may ask for a review of your complaint by contacting the school principal, the director educational leadership for that school or the manager of the section of the department that handled your complaint.
-If you are unsure who to contact, you can use the online complaint form or the Feedback Assist widget on the right-hand side of this page.
+If you have information that the complaint outcome was incorrect and/or the complaint handling process was unfair, you may ask for a review of your complaint by contacting the school principal, the Director Educational Leadership for that school or the manager of the section of the department that handled your complaint.
+If you are unsure who to contact, you can use the online complaint form.

 Options for review by independent organisations

-If you believe that you have not been treated fairly or that the result is still unreasonable, you can:
+If you believe that you have not been treated fairly or that the outcome is unreasonable, you can:

 - seek independent advice about external review options